Sounds of summer: Gering City Band readying for concerts

 The band is made up of people of all ages and instruments.
 For this first rehearsal, the band had a very healthy bass section with for tuba players reporting for duty.

-Even from their first warm-up notes, it sounded like this band had been playing together for quite some time even though several of the players were new to the group.
-All the musicians are volunteers and numbers depend on individual scheduling issues.
+From their first warm-up notes, it sounded like this band had been playing together for quite some time, though several of the players were new to the group.
+All the musicians are volunteers and numbers depend on individual schedules.

 “Before COVID, we had a larger band, but we were at about 38 the last season,” Raines said.
 “I wasn’t sure what to expect for turnout at this first rehearsal.
 It’s kind of like a box of chocolates.
 You just never know what you’re going to get.”